Freshwater Molluscan Shells /

 River.

-Elimia laqueta, Nolin River, KY Elimia laqueta (Say, 1829), living in Chickamauga
+Pleurocera laqueta*, Nolin River, KY.
+Pleurocera laqueta (Say, 1829)*, living in

-Tennessee creeks.
-Like most species, varies in subtle
+Like most species, varies in subtle ways from one

 Lithasia armigera (Say, 1821) Tributaries of